SARS-CoV-2, the virus that causes coronavirus disease 19 (COVID-19), has spread rapidly around the world.

 - limiting or avoiding handshakes

-- staying home if sick
+- staying home and away from others if sick